Skip to main content

-Workflow logs help you inspect what happened after a run starts, whether that run came from the dashboard or from a live workflow deployment.
+Workflow logs help you inspect what happened after a run starts, whether that run came from the dashboard, API, schedule, webhook trigger, or agent.
 Use this page to review recent workflow activity, filter the runs you care about, and open a run detail sheet with trace data and output.

 Overview